thalessac/rateio/README.md

-# How to run this script
+# How to run script

-This script runs at Google Colab virtual machine.
-In order to do so, you'll need to log in into your Google Account.
+This script runs at Google Colab Virtual Machine.
+To access it, you'll need to create or log in into your Google Account.
+Code is executed in a virtual machine private to your account.

-On `rateio.ipynb` file, click on 'Open in Colab' button in the very top of the file.
-You'll be redirected to the Notebook where you'll be able to run it.
+On `rateio.ipynb` Notebook file, click on 'Open in Colab' button in the very top of the file.
+You'll be redirected to the Notebook environment where you'll be able to run it.

+All files and variables processed during runtime are removed when you close your session.

 ### User inputs